 Intensive outpatient treatment requires individuals to obtain at least nine hours of group and/or individual therapy per week, divided up into three-hour sessions, three to five days a week.

-Who can enter Intensive Outpatient Program?
+Who can enter an Intensive Outpatient Program?

 IOP is suitable for individuals who:

 Individuals in IOP treatment usually will have successfully completed a more intensive treatment program such as residential treatment (RTC) or partial hospitalization (PHP).
 Some individuals may use IOP as their primary therapy program.
-However, all individuals entering IOP must have successfully completed a detox program, have a strong support system, reliable transportation, and must not be at risk of self-harm or threatening harm to others in order to be enrolled in intensive outpatient treatment.
+However, all individuals entering IOP must have successfully completed a detox program, have a strong support system, and reliable transportation, and must not be at risk of self-harm or threatening harm to others in order to be enrolled in intensive outpatient treatment.